info@rubertpartners.com |

 All juridical persons (companies and other entities with separate legal personality) incorporated or effectively managed and controlled in the UAE are subject to the corporate tax law.
 This includes:

 Sole proprietors and freelancers earning income under a commercial licence also fall within the scope if their net profit exceeds AED 375,000 annually.
-However, individuals earning income purely from employment or personal investments (like dividends or real estate held in a personal capacity) are not subject to corporate tax.
+However, individuals earning income purely from employment or personal investments (such as dividends or real estate held in a personal capacity) are not subject to corporate tax.

-It’s important to note that even if your business is not currently generating a profit or is exempt (e.g., certain qualifying free zone entities), you are still obligated to register with the FTA.
+It is important to note that even if your business is not currently generating a profit or is exempt (for example, certain qualifying free zone entities), you are still obligated to register with the FTA.

 2. Key Deadlines and Fines

 The FTA has issued Decision No. 3 of 2024, setting out specific timelines for corporate tax registration based on the date of licence issuance.
-For instance:
+For example:

-• New entities must register within 3 months from the date of incorporation or licence issuance (whichever is earlier).
+- New entities must register within three months from the date of incorporation or licence issuance, whichever is earlier.

 Missing the registration deadline can result in administrative penalties of AED 10,000 per entity.